 Transition – support offered for young people to make the move from primary to secondary as easy as possible.

 Our school is committed to the principles of securing emotional well being, to allow every young person to have the best possible experience and outcomes throughout their school journey.

 For more information and support from the fantastic Young Minds, the UK’s leading charity fighting for young people’s mental health, check out the images (with embedded links) below, aimed at both parents and students.

 This year, we have trained up 15 students as Peer Mentors and are rolling out a Peer Mentoring program across the academy so that students have someone they can talk to when they need it.

 A Mental Health website will be launched this half term, which gives advice and information on various mental illnesses as well as ways to stay in good mental health.
 The website includes a "Concerns" form which means that students can share concerns without having to have a face-to-face conversation in the first instance, which some students prefer.

-Miss Mitchel, Teacher of English has also led staff training on Transactional Analysis, which looks at the psychology behind interactions and how to encourage the most from students as well as Nano-presentations on embedding mindfulness into lessons and how to support students with eating disorders.
+Staff have completed training on Transactional Analysis, which looks at the psychology behind interactions and how to encourage the most from students as well as Nano-presentations on embedding mindfulness into lessons and how to support students with eating disorders.